 Our omnivore pigs and turkeys also move across the land, and forage much of their food from the pastures and woodlands.
 For now, a significant portion of their diet comes from organic, non-GMO, soy-free Vermont-grown grains as well as fruit, vegetable, and nut gleanings from neighbors and local farms and processors.
 We are working to grow more of their food and shelter habitat on our land by planting and regenerating fruit and nut trees and shrubs.

 We grow most of our vegetables in three unheated hoop houses, which allow us to grow year round, even through the coldest of Vermont winters.
 All of our vegetables are certified organic, which means that we never use synthetic fertilizers or chemicals.
-We also work at a small enough scale to be able to do all of our labor by hand, and don't use a tractor or any mechanical cultivators to grow our veggies.
+We also work at a small enough scale to be able to do all of our labor by hand, working to grow vegetables with as little soil disturbance as possible, with the goal of developing a full no-till production model both within our hoops and our outdoor gardens.

-In spring 2017 we expanded our vegetable production into our first outdoor garden, which we created by sheet mulching (adding many layers of) composted soil and woodchips onto part of our home pasture.
+In spring 2017 we expanded our vegetable production into our first outdoor garden, which we created by sheet mulching (adding many layers of) composted soil and wood chips onto part of our home pasture.
 This outdoor garden, laid out according to a Keyline pattern, has a lot of organic matter and woody material which helps it to regulate moisture and provide nutrients to the growing plants.
 We began by planting vegetables in this garden and will transition to perennials and fruit and nut trees as the soil ecology becomes more ideal for these longer lived plants.
 In the coming years, we plan to expand these outdoor Keyline gardens to weave through our fields and integrate annual, perennial, and animal systems.
-We love the opportunity to garden outside and to experiment with different vegetables and a different environment.
+We are always learning and experimenting and love this opportunity to garden outside with different vegetables in a different environment.